 Cybersecurity is something that everyone needs to pay attention to.
 A vast number of incidents are caused by people ignoring necessary security precautions, such as avoiding clicks on malicious links and maintaining secure passwords.
-Many modern cybersecurity compliance threats arise from web browsers, against which there is only so much technical teams can do.
 It is no longer realistic or fair to expect the IT department to mitigate all IT security risks.
 In reality, it was never really about them, but about the safety of the whole organization.

 Pay Attention to Data Security